Last Updated on January 30, 2023 by lauren

 Storms River Mouth Rest Camp, Garden Route

-There are plenty of opportunities to scuba dive, look out for the southern right whale coming inshore to breed or exploring the beginning of the renowned Otter Trail.
+There are plenty of opportunities to scuba dive, look out for the southern right whale coming inshore to breed or explore the beginning of the renowned Otter Trail.
 With all of this epic natural scenery at your fingertips, it’s one of the top campsites in South Africa!

 Camping Specs:

-- Communal ablution, laundry and washing up facilities.
+- Communal ablution, laundry and washing-up facilities.

 - No electricity.